blanton-black/pubba/README.md

 This does the require the use of a cache bursting query parameter to be added to the url instead of the digest per asset approach.
 While the digest approach is much more accurate it complicates using a commit/tag to completely represent the deployment contents.

 As mentioned, code organization is another focus of Pubba.
 The config file __pubba.yml__  uses the global section to clearly state which assets should be on all pages.
+In addition, when using R18n, Pubba gives you access through a single page object.

 # Settings

 More details on these later, but here are the configuration options: